lukeshiner/tabler/docs/source/index.rst

 Contact
 _______

-Send all comments and queries to Luke Shiner at luke@lukeshiner.com
+All comments and queries can be sent to Luke Shiner at luke@lukeshiner.com

 _______
 License